sargassum-world/pslive/README.md

 ### Building

+Because the build pipeline builds Docker images, you will need to either have Docker Desktop or (on Ubuntu) to have installed QEMU (either with qemu-user-static from apt or by running [tonistiigi/binfmt](https://hub.docker.com/r/tonistiigi/binfmt)).
+You will need a version of Docker with buildx support.

-To execute the full build pipeline, run `make`; to build the docker images, run `make build`.
-You will need to have installed golang and golangci-lint first; `make build` *should* automatically install golangci-lint, but this might not work; if not, you'll need to install it manually.
-Note that `make build` will also automatically regenerate the webapp build artifacts.
+To execute the full build pipeline, run `make`; to build the docker images, run `make build` (make sure you've already run `make install`).
+Note that `make build` will also automatically regenerate the webapp build artifacts, which means you also need to have first installed Node.js as described in the "Development" section.
 The resulting built binaries can be found in directories within the dist directory corresponding to OS and CPU architecture (e.g. `./dist/pslive_window_amd64/pslive.exe` or `./dist/pslive_linux_amd64/pslive`)

 ### External Services